KQCA: CW affiliation

 On October 3, 2022, Nexstar Media Group acquired majority ownership of The CW.
 Under the agreement, CBS was given the right to pull its affiliations from KMAX-TV and its seven other CW stations, which was exercised on May 5, 2023.
 On August 1, Hearst and The CW agreed to a new affiliation agreement which included KQCA as Sacramento's new CW affiliate.
 Programs from MyNetworkTV continued to air from midnight to 2 a.m.

 Local programming

 Newscasts

 KCRA-TV's newsroom produces 22 hours a week of exclusive newscasts for KQCA, consisting of a 7–10 a.m. morning news extension on weekdays and an hour-long 10 p.m. newscast seven nights a week.
 KQCA also simulcasts KCRA newscasts at 6 a.m. and noon.

-A Spanish-subtitled simulcast of KCRA's 5 p.m. newscast was added to the Estrella TV subchannel on September 5, 2017.
-This newscast was not in direct competition with any Spanish-language newscast in the market until March 18, 2020, when Telemundo owned-and-operated station KCSO-LD launched newscasts at 5 p.m. and 5:30 p.m.

 Sports

 KQCA became an affiliate of the Los Angeles Chargers preseason TV network in 2021.
 On September 5, 2023, KQCA announced an agreement with UC Davis to air five Aggies college football games from UC Davis Health Stadium, with two featuring pregame content.
 The partnership continued in 2024.